Table of Contents:

 How the new work may affect the value of the original

-Any use from a new work that would harm the original’s ability to make profit would be unlikely to be considered fair use.
+Any use of a new work that would harm the original’s ability to make a profit would be unlikely to be considered fair use.